Maryam Akbari Monfared: Arrest and Prison

 She has three daughters, her youngest was a just toddler when she was imprisoned.
 She has been named a prisoner of conscience by Amnesty International as her conviction is solely based on an arbitrary interference with her privacy, family and correspondence.
 Akbari Monfared, despite serving a decade in prison, has not been allowed a single day of furlough so far, and she has not been allowed to attend the weddings nor funerals of her relatives.
 She has faced discrimination in prison from the prison guards and at times refused medical treatment.

+In August 2025, human rights organizations reported that Akbari Monfared’s health was in immediate danger due to prolonged power outages, extreme summer heat, lack of access to potable water, and denial of adequate medical care in Qarchak Prison.
+Despite suffering from chronic illnesses, she has been denied transfer to external medical facilities.
+These conditions were described as part of a broader deterioration affecting all female detainees in the facility.

 International calls

 Even while detained, Maryam campaigns and raises her voice by publishing open letters about prison conditions for women.
 Also while in prison, she filed a formal complaint demanding truth and justice for her siblings and several thousand political prisoners who were victims of extrajudicial executions in 1988.
 As a result, she has been threatened with an extended prison sentence and denied medical care.

 On October 10, 2018, she and three other prisoners, Golrokh Ebrahimi Iraee and Atena Daemi wrote a letter addressed to the United Nations Special Rapporteur Javaid Rehman, asking him to come to Iran to witness violations of human rights occurring in the country in person.